Machine Learning with a Reject Option: A survey: Introduction

 \section{Introduction}

 The canonical task in machine learning is to learn a predictive model that captures the relationship between a set of input variables and a target variable on the basis of training data.
-Machine learned models are powerful because after training, they offer the ability to make accurate predictions about future examples.
+Machine-learned models are powerful because, after training, they offer the ability to make accurate predictions about future examples.
 Since this enables automating a number of tasks that are difficult and/or time-consuming, such models are ubiquitously deployed.

 However, their key functionality of always returning a prediction for a given novel input is also a drawback.
 While the model may produce accurate predictions in general, in certain circumstances this may not be the case.
-For example, there could be certain regions of the instance space where the model struggles to differentiate among the different classes.
+For instance, there could be certain regions of the feature space where the model struggles to differentiate among the different classes.
 Or the current test example could be highly dissimilar to the data used to train the model.
 In certain application domains, such as medical diagnostics~\citep{Kotropoulos2009} and engineering~\citep{Zou2011}, mispredictions can have serious consequences.
 Therefore, it would be beneficial for a model to be cautious in situations where it is uncertain about its predictions.
-In these situations, the prediction task could be deferred to a human expert.
+The prediction task could be deferred to a human expert in these situations.

-One way to accomplish this is to use machine learning models with a reject option.
+One way to accomplish this is to use machine learning models with rejection.
 Such models assess their confidence in each prediction and have the option to abstain from making a prediction when they are likely to make a mistake.
 This ability to abstain from making a prediction has several benefits.
-First, by only making predictions when it is confident, it can result in improved performance for the retained instances~\citep{Pudil1992}.
-Second, avoiding mispredictions can increase a user's trust in the system.
+First, by only making predictions when it is confident, it can result in improved performance for the retained examples~\citep{Pudil1992}.
+Second, avoiding mispredictions can increase a user's trust in the system~\citep{El-Yaniv2010}.
 Third, it can still result in time savings by only requiring human interventions to make decisions in a small number of cases.
+Fourth, avoiding strongly biased predictions helps build a more fair model~\citep{Lee2021,Ruggieri2023}.
 This machine learning sub-field was already studied in 1970 by \citet{Chow1970a} and \citet{Hellman1970}.
 However, the proliferation of applications has resulted in renewed interest in this area.